top of page

 2

-The need for abolitionist care providers such as therapists, counsellors and crisis support teams is huge; people - especially Black, Brown & Indigenous People - are too terrified of police responses and forced confinement to reach out for help and support.
+The need for abolitionist care providers such as therapists, counsellors and crisis support teams is huge; people - especially Black, Brown and Indigenous People - are too terrified of police responses and forced confinement to reach out for help and support.
 This article explores the need and alternatives to liability-focused reporting practises.

 3